PLP-MERN-Stack-Development/real-time-communication-with-socket-io-Raphael114/README.updated.md

 MIT

 ---

-If you want, I can also add a short CONTRIBUTING.md, example .env files in each folder, or add scripts to run both client and server with a single command.
-Tell me which you'd like next.
+If you want, I can replace the original `README.md` with this updated version or keep both files.
+Tell me which you'd prefer.